© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dovecote 300m south of Hodnet Hall is a scheduled monument protected by Historic England under reference 1019652.
 View the official record →

-The dovecote 300 metres south of Hodnet Hall is a listed building of probable seventeenth-century date, constructed to serve the domestic and agricultural needs of the adjacent hall.
+Dovecote 300m south of Hodnet Hall is a Grade II listed building situated within the parish of Hodnet in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019652.

 Dovecote 300m south of Hodnet Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019652.